DanielTakeshi/Paper_Notes/reinforcement_learning/Learning_Deep_Policies_for_Robot_Bin_Picking_by_Simulating_Robust_Grasping_Sequences.md

   top-ranked grasp from the set of sampled grasps after applying the Cross Entropy Method.

+- The actions are not "move up, move down ..." nor are they continuous control in the technical sense like MuJoCo actions, but the actions instead first identify where to grasp and at what angle, and then once that's chosen the robot moves in a straight line there.
+I guess it's technically continuous control, though?

 The major downside of this paper is that, as usual, it's hard to get good intuition without having actual experience with Dex-Net and/or the YuMi robot.
 The physics model isn't completely clear to me.
 I don't know how much